emilylm/atol-canopy/README.md

-# ATOL Biological Metadata Tracking System
+# Canopy: A Metadata Tracking System for the Australian Tree of Life (AToL) data

-A FastAPI backend for tracking biological metadata integrated with PostgreSQL.
+Canopy is a FastAPI backend used to track and manage genomic data for the Australian Tree of Life (AToL).

 ## Overview